VladBrilliant/ibm_ds_spacex_capstone/README.md

 - notebooks/spacex_web_scraped.csv
 - notebooks/features_one_hot.csv
 - notebooks/my_data1.db
+- spacex_launch_dash.csv

 These files are intermediate artifacts produced during the labs (data collection, scraping, wrangling and feature engineering).

+### Data Organization Note

+For Coursera autograding compatibility, all datasets used in the notebooks are stored directly in the `notebooks/` directory.

+For better project organization and engineering workflows (e.g., dashboard and pipelines), copies of generated datasets may also appear under:

+- `data/processed/`

+These files are synchronized from `notebooks/` and are not used by the autograding system.

 ---